pattanan-pr/pattanan-pr/README.md

 <h3>About me</h3>

-- A passionate Self-taught mobile developer
+- A passionate Self-taught mobile developer.
 - Like making art!
-- Currently learning mobile Development by Self
+- Currently learning mobile Development by Self.
 - I’m currently open for a new opportunity.